Prime Minister of Israel: Direct election

-During the thirteenth Knesset (1992–1996) it was decided to hold a separate ballot for prime minister modeled after American presidential elections.
+During the thirteenth Knesset (1992–1996) it was decided to hold a separate ballot for prime minister modelled after American presidential elections.
 This system was instituted in part because the Israeli electoral system makes it all but impossible for one party to win a majority.
 While only two parties—Mapai/Labour and Likud—had ever led governments, the large number of parties or factions in a typical Knesset usually prevents one party from winning the 61 seats needed for a majority.

 In 1996, when the first such election took place, the outcome was a surprise win for Benjamin Netanyahu after election polls predicted that Peres was the winner.
 However, in the Knesset election held at the same time, Labour won more votes than any other party (27%).
 Thus Netanyahu, despite his theoretical position of power, needed the support of the religious parties to form a viable government.

 Ultimately Netanyahu failed to hold the government together, and early elections for both prime minister and the Knesset were called in 1999.
 Although five candidates intended to run, the three representing minor parties (Benny Begin of Herut – The National Movement, Azmi Bishara of Balad, and Yitzhak Mordechai of the Centre Party) dropped out before election day, and Ehud Barak beat Netanyahu in the election.
 However, the new system again appeared to have failed; although Barak's One Israel alliance (an alliance of Labour, Gesher, and Meimad) won more votes than any other party in the Knesset election, they garnered only 26 seats, the lowest ever by a winning party or alliance.
 Barak needed to form a coalition with six smaller parties to form a government.

 In early 2001, Barak resigned following the outbreak of the al-Aqsa Intifada.
 However, the government was not brought down, and only elections for prime minister were necessary.
 In the election itself, Ariel Sharon of Likud comfortably beat Barak, taking 62.4% of the vote.
 However, because Likud only had 21 seats in the Knesset, Sharon had to form a national unity government.
 Following Sharon's victory, it was decided to do away with separate elections for prime minister and return to the previous system.